-It was the first time that entire families of elephant were relocated.
+It was the first time entire families of elephants were relocated.
 It was also the first instance where African wild dogs (Lyacon pictus) were introduced into a fenced reserve and an initial group of six wild dogs were moved to the reserve in 1994.
-Their progress has had its challenges – with deaths due territorial clashes, lion attacks and rabies outbreaks but nevertheless, these highly endangered animals seem to flourish in Madikwe, bouncing back from any setbacks.
+Their progress has had its challenges – with deaths due to territorial clashes, lion attacks and rabies outbreaks but, nevertheless, these highly endangered animals seem to flourish in Madikwe, bouncing back from any setbacks.

 Madikwe has another unique distinction: it's one of the few game reserves in the world proclaimed simply by virtue of it being the best and most sustainable land use for an area.